lukesauls66/lukesauls66/README.md

 ## Hi there 👋

+I'm currently working on a currency converter built with angular, which is also the tech framework that I am currently learning.
+Ask me about AWS file uploads or how I built my own authorization with Auth.js V5!

+Reach me at: Luke.sauls279@gmail.com

 <!--
 **lukesauls66/lukesauls66** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.